-• Coal Exit Policy: through the biennial reduction of absolute and relative maximum thresholds on the production and distribution of thermal coal and the coal-based power generation of potential investee companies, the Fund commits to a 100% reduction in companies involved in the thermal coal and coal-based energy sectors by 2030.
+Coal Exit Policy: through the biennial reduction of absolute and relative maximum thresholds on the production and distribution of thermal coal and the coal-based power generation of potential investee companies, the Fund commits to a 100% reduction in companies involved in the thermal coal and coalbased energy sectors by 2030.
 The specific maximum thresholds will be applied as follows:

-2021 2023 2025 2027 2030 Production and distribution Millions of tons 30 20 10 5 0 Production and distribution % of total revenue 10% 8% 5% 3% 0% C1 hd Capacity (GW) 10 8 5 3 0 Coal-based power generation % of total revenue 40% 30% 20% 10% 0%
+2021 2023 2025 2027 2030 Production and distribution Millions of tons 30 20 10 5 0 Production and distribution % of total revenue 10% 8% 5% 3% 0% Cool based noview concretion Capacity (GW) 10 8 5 3 0 Coal-based power generation % of total revenue 40% 30% 20% 10% 0%

-Exclusion of tobacco, arctic drilling, and oil sands: Our sectoral exclusions of tobacco products, arctic drilling, and oil sands apply maximum thresholds on the share of revenue generated by potential investee companies through the production and distribution of tobacco products, arctic drilling (incl. exploration and exploitation), and oil sands (incl. related services) respectively.
+Exclusion of arctic drilling and oil sands: Our sectoral exclusions of arctic drilling and oil sands apply maximum thresholds on the share of revenue generated by potential investee companies through arctic drilling (incl. exploration and exploitation), and oil sands (incl. related services) respectively.
 These maximum thresholds are as follows:

-% of total revenue Tobacco products (production and distribution) 10% Arctic drilling (exploration or exploitation) 5% Oil sands (exploration, production, or related services) 5%
+% of total revenue Arctic drilling (exploration or exploitation) 5% Oil sands (exploration, production, or related services) 5%